SYSTEMD-PCRPHASE.SERVICE(8) systemd-pcrphase.service SYSTEMD-PCRPHASE.SERVICE(8)

 /run/log/systemd/tpm2-measure.log

-Measurements are logged into an event log file maintained in /run/log/systemd/tpm2-measure.log, which contains a JSON-SEQ[1] series of objects that follow the general structure of the TCG Common Event Log Format (CEL-JSON)[2] event objects (but lack the "recnum" field).
+Measurements are logged into an event log file maintained in /run/log/systemd/tpm2-measure.log, which contains a JSON-SEQ[1] series of objects that follow the general structure of the TCG Canonical Event Log Format (CEL-JSON)[2] event objects (but lack the "recnum" field).

 A LOCK_EX BSD file lock (flock(2)) on the log file is acquired while the measurement is made and the file is updated.
 Thus, applications that intend to acquire a consistent quote from the TPM with the associated snapshot of the event log should acquire a LOCK_SH lock while doing so.